Ludwig Buchholz's Tannery, Bydgoszcz

-Ludwig Buchholz's Tannery was a leather complex factory which operated from 1845 to 1992 in Bydgoszcz.
+Ludwig Buchholz's Tannery was a leather complex factory which operated from 1845 to 1992 in Bydgoszcz, Kuyavia, Poland.
 The plot and the administrative building are now used by the Private University of Economy of Bydgoszcz (Wyższa Szkoła Gospodarki w Bydgoszczy).

 Location

 Ludwig Buchholz's tannery was standing in a Brda river bend, on the west bank, at the junction of Garbary and Grottger streets.
 Out of the factory complex, only the villa of Ludwig Buchholz is still preserved today.